BackofenLab/MICA/README.md

 #### [HF-density-1976](/data/):

-This probe contains intra-anual wood density data of a Douglas-fir tree rings (Pseudotsuga menziesii [Mirb.]
-Franco) grown in southwestern Germany for the year 1976.
+This probe contains intra-anual wood density data of a Douglas-fir tree ring (Pseudotsuga menziesii [Mirb.]
+Franco) grown in southwestern Germany in the year 1976.
 The density was equidistantly measured in 7 radial directions and shows the variations of tree growth along the circumference of a tree.
 To derive a representative consensus profile that well reflects all measured profiles, a prior alignment of the curves is needed, which can be done with MICA.